prys0000/congressional-portal-project/workflows/AV_Transcriptions_Package/AV_Package_README.md

 # Video Processing Pipeline Documentation

-Welcome to the **Video Processing Pipeline** repository!
 This project provides a comprehensive workflow for transcribing videos, extracting keyframes, describing those keyframes using OpenAI's GPT-4 with vision capabilities, and summarizing the videos.

 This documentation will guide you through setting up the environment, running the pipeline, and understanding each step of the process.